9.2 FCAW Equipment and Setup

 There are many adjustments and settings on modern wire feeders.
 Some of these, like wire feed speed, are essential variables to the welding process.
 Others, like trigger interlock, make the work easier and increase operator appeal.

 - A gas purge and cold feed switch is common on most modern wire feeders.
 These are items of convenience.
-Cold feed, sometimes called jog, feeds wire without electrifying the welding circuit; it is helpful when fitting the machine with a new spool of electrode.
+Cold feed, sometimes called jog, feeds wire without electrifying the welding circuit.
+It is helpful when fitting the machine with a new spool of electrode.
 The gas purge button pushes shielding gas through the system without feeding wire; it is used when adjusting gas flow rates or troubleshooting shielding gas problems.

 - The gun cable receiver is a bushing where the gun cable attaches to the wire feeder and receives the electrode, power, and shielding gas.